AthulRatheesh/Caesars_Vault/README.md

-# Secure File Encryption Tool
+# Caesar's Vault - Secure File Encryption Tool

 ## 🔒 About
 This is a **secure file encryption tool** with essential cybersecurity features, designed as an offline, standalone application.
 It helps users **lock files and folders, securely delete files, and protect sensitive data** with ease.